-When shopping for CBD and delta 8 products to take as part of your daily routine, it is absolutely crucial that you know how to ensure that you’re getting a product that’s as high in quality as possible.
-Companies can make any claims that they would like about the quality of their various hemp-infused formulas, but the reality is that there is only one way to get objective information, and that is by looking for a COA on a company’s website.
+When shopping for CBD gummies and Delta 9 THC products to take as part of your daily routine, it is absolutely crucial that you know how to ensure that you’re getting a product that’s as high in quality as possible.
+Companies can make any claims that they would like about the quality of their various CBD gummies and hemp-infused formulas, but the reality is that there is only one way to get objective information, and that is by looking for a COA on a company’s website.

 By going over at length about what a COA is, why it matters, and where to find it, you can know what you’re getting when purchasing CBD or delta 8 from a specific company.

-A COA is a certificate of analysis and is also referred to as a lab report.
-It’s a piece of paper that demonstrates that a specific hemp extract was tested by a third-party laboratory.
-These days, any legitimate hemp company sends off each batch of hemp extract that they produce to a registered laboratory who has been given a license by the department of agriculture to analyze samples of hemp.
+A COA is a Certificate of Analysis or, to put it more simply: a lab report.
+It’s a piece of paper that demonstrates that a specific hemp derived product was tested by a certified third-party laboratory.
+These days, any legitimate hemp company sends off each batch of hemp extract or CBD candy that they produce to a registered laboratory who has been given a license by the states Department of Agriculture to analyze samples of hemp.
 The analysis process involves testing for specific qualities within the hemp extract, with a totally unbiased perspective.

 Then, the company returns the extract sample to the manufacturer, along with the certificate of analysis, which provides an objective breakdown of important information pertaining to the quality, safety and purity of the extract that has been tested.

 It is important to note that the testing process is the same whether a company makes CBD or delta 8 products.
 Both of these products contain a hemp extract, which is analyzed in an identical manner.

 In simple terms, you should never buy a hemp product before looking at a certificate of analysis.
 That’s because this is the only way to know that a product is legitimate and is selling quality products.
 Like we said, hemp companies can say whatever they want about their delta 8 THC and CBD to make it sound appealing to customers, but only these lab reports provide factual information that’s free of bias.